 This can be made clearer perhaps in terms of our analogy.
 The assertion of free will is like the playboy insisting on his own freedom in the face of the threat of someone who gets “serious.”
 He insists that he is capable of being a “lover” on his own terms without exposing himself to the other as a concrete historical being.
-Hus the “objects” of his love remain abstractions which only serve his own preconceived ideas of “love.”
+Thus, the “objects” of his love remain abstractions which only serve his own preconceived ideas of “love.”
 He hides behind his freedom and cannot or will not open himself to a concrete other.
 The other is thus rendered “of no effect.”

-Therefore the question of what the will is and what it is capable of in and of itself is of highest importance, an indispensable part of any complete summary of Christianity.
+Therefore, the question of what the will is and what it is capable of in and of itself is of highest importance, an indispensable part of any complete summary of Christianity.

 For if I am ignorant of the nature, extent and limits of what I can and must do with reference to God, I shall be equally ignorant and uncertain of the nature, extent and limits of what God can and will do in me —though God, in fact, works all in all.
 Now, if I am ignorant of God’s works and power, I am ignorant of God himself; and if I do not know God, I cannot worship, praise, give thanks or serve him, for I do not know how much I should attribute to myself and how much to him.

 What is at stake is “God’s works and power,” i.e., God’s concrete historical act of reconciliation in Jesus Christ.
 When one is claimed by that action one is as a lover “fallen in love.”
-One sees then and confesses under what absolute bondage he had been enslaved and his mouth is opened to praise and his limbs unfettered to serve.
+One then sees and confesses under what absolute bondage one had been enslaved and one’s mouth is opened to praise and limbs unfettered to serve.
 The dumb speak; the deaf hear; the blind see; the lame walk!
 The assertion of the bondage of the will is a confession arising from what Christ is and has done. “…Every statement concerning Christ is a direct testimony against ‘free will.’”
 Since Christ actually heals the will, “Christ crucified bring all these things with him….”

-Thus, Luther can make at the end of his work, the confession which is so astounding to the “outsider”:
+Thus, at the end of his work Luther can make the confession which is so astounding to the “outsider”:

 I frankly confess that, for myself, even if it could be, I should not want “free-will” to be given to me, nor anything to be left in my hands to enable me to endeavor after salvation; not merely because in face of so many dangers and adversities and assaults of devils, I could not stand my ground and hold fast my “free-will” (for the devil is stronger than all men, and on these terms no man could be saved); but because, even were there no dangers, adversities, or devils, I should still be forced to labour with nor guarantee of success, and to beat my fists in the air.
 If I lived and worked to all eternity my conscience would never reach comfortable certainty as to how much it must do to satisfy God. …But now that God has taken my salvation out of the control of my will, and put it under the control of His and promised to save me, not according to my working or running, but according to His own grace and mercy, I have the comfortable certainty that He is faithful and will not lie to me, and that He is also great and powerful, so that no devils or opposition can break Him or pluck me from him.